HMS Triumph (N18): Mediterranean

 In June 1941 she sank the Italian submarine Salpa near northern Egypt.

-Sinking
+Sinking and discovery

 Triumph was also used for covert operations, such as landing agents in German-occupied areas.
 She was planned to be used as a rendezvous for commandos in Operation Colossus, but this had to be cancelled when the landing site became untenable.
-She undertook one such mission in December 1941, in which she successfully landed agents in Greece.
-She was lost just over a week later, off Greece, probably to a collision with a mine in early January 1942.
-All fifty-nine crew were lost.
+She undertook one such mission in December 1941, in which she successfully landed agents at Antiparos, Greece on the 30th.
+She failed to pick up the agents as scheduled on 9 January, and was lost probably to a collision with a mine.
+All sixty-four crew were lost.
+A memorial plaque to the boat and her lost crew members was placed in All Saints' Church, Lindfield, West Sussex.

-There is a memorial to her and her lost crew members in All Saints' Church, Lindfield, West Sussex.
+In June 2023 Greek researchers led by Kostas Thoktaridis discovered the lost submarine in the Aegean Sea at a depth of 203 metres.
+The submarine rests on the seabed of the open sea with an 8-degree starboard list, dozens of kilometres away from the shores of Sounion.
+The lowered periscopes and sealed hatches testify that the Triumph was in a deep dive during its final moments.
+The diving planes and rudder are in a straight position, indicating that it was at a steady depth.